chakrs/docker-maven-sample/README.md

 #### Authenticating with maven settings.xml

-Since version 1.3.6, private registry authentication can be done using maven settings.xml instead of docker configuration.
+Since version `1.3.0` (we use the latest `1.3.6` version in this project), private registry authentication can be done using maven `settings.xml` instead of docker configuration in `~/.dockercfg` or `~/.docker/config.json` file when pulling, pushing, or building images to private registries.
 This is configured in the `pom.xml` with the following:
 ```
 <configuration>
   <serverId>${docker.image.prefix}</serverId>